-1. Can you modify the source code?
+Can you modify the source code?

-If your application is based on an off-the-shelf platform, verify you have access to the parts of code where calls are to be added.
-Some CMS and eCommerce platforms are highly customizable, such as WordPress and Magento.
+If your application is based on an off-the-shelf platform, verify that you have access to the parts of code where calls are to be added.
+Some CMS and e-commerce platforms are highly customizable, such as WordPress and Magento.
 Other platforms such as Shopify aim to simplify and streamline the development process, at the cost of lesser control.
 For such cases, consider using the built-in integrations.

-2. Are you able to serve fresh content per user?
+Can you serve fresh content per user?

-3. Where in the world is your data center?
+Where in the world is your data center?

 Our API gateway is currently hosted in two locations: One in the United States and the other in the European Union.
 Note that these are two separate and complete instances of our system and no data is shared between them.
 This setup makes it easier to comply with local regulations on data privacy, especially within the EU.
 When you begin your journey with Dynamic Yield, your Customer Success Manager assigns your account to the appropriate instance.